QiangAIResearcher/qiangairesearcher.github.io/_pages/about.md

 I'm a PhD student in machine learning and natural languag processing under supervision of [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
 I'm now affiliated with the [Web Intelligence Group](http://wi.cs.ucl.ac.uk/), the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/), [Univeristy College London](https://www.ucl.ac.uk/).

 My research interests lie in the areas of statistical machine learning and deep learning with applications to natuarl language.
-He is also also interested in multimodal data fusion and integration.
-Curretly he focuses on machine learning methods for automatic verification of textual facts on the web.
+I also have interest in multimodal data fusion and integration.
+Curretly I'm focusing on machine learning methods for automatic verification of textual facts on the web.

 ## Latest News
 * 22.12.2019 - Invited to serve as the reviwer of ACL 2020.